dgc-network/intelligent-curtains/README.md

 rm .git/FETCH_HEAD
 to get rid of the FETCH_HEAD which still points to github.

+# Link the git from folder

-# To register a project as a local Git repository the first thing you need to do is perform the following command at your project root:
+To register a project as a local Git repository the first thing you need to do is perform the following command at your project root:

 git init
 This will create a .git folder at your project root and will allow you to start using Git in that repository.